Energy Systems Integration Newsletter: March 2024

 Puerto Rico Study Recognized With Highest Honor

 The Puerto Rico Grid Recovery and Modernization research team was recognized with an Energy Achievement Award, the highest form of recognition for federal and contractor employees within the U.S. Department of Energy.
 Secretary of Energy Jennifer Granholm awarded 53 teams across the U.S. Department of Energy for what she called “remarkable contributions to this department and to our country.”
 Principal Deputy Under Secretary for Infrastructure Kathleen Hogan praised the Puerto Rico team for contributing to a “resilient and reliable electrical grid in the wake of several devastating hurricanes” and for developing several pathways for the island to reach 100% renewable electricity by 2050.
-Learn more about the team’s PR100 Study.
+Learn more about the team’s PR100 Study and the Puerto Rico Energy Resilience Fund to which the team contributed.

 Best Paper Award Goes to NREL For De-Risking Novel Utility Tools

-Emerging software technologies equip distribution utility personnel with the tools they need to manage a grid with a high number of distributed energy resources and interconnected devices.
+Emerging software technologies equip distribution utility personnel with the tools they need to manage a grid with high shares of distributed energy resources and interconnected devices.
 Researchers at NREL implemented these novel tools in three use cases to validate system performance and demonstrate the diverse benefits.
-The resulting publication, Integration of Utility Distributed Energy Resources Management System and Aggregators for Evolving System Operators, was named the best paper of 2022 by the Journal of Modern Power System and Clean Energy.
+One of the resulting publications, Integration of Utility Distributed Energy Resources Management System and Aggregators for Evolving System Operators, was named the best paper of 2022 by the Journal of Modern Power System and Clean Energy.
 The validations were performed on NREL’s Advanced Distribution Management System Test Bed, a research platform for next-generation control room capabilities.

 Publications Roundup